 Marketing can become a revolving door.
 Executives hire a marketing person, expecting them to know their product and service offerings and ‘hit the ground running’.
 Most often the honeymoon period ends early and the company is back to square one.
-Marketing to the legal vertical is different.
-Using a legal marketing specialist to validate strategies and positioning and help create a logical plan is a wise investment in your business.
+Marketing to the legal vertical is different from most other industries.
+It is imperative to use a legal marketing specialist to validate strategies and positioning and to help create a logical plan.
+It is the single best investment in your business.

-Most executives I meet are flooded with multiple priorities.
-They’re wearing lots of hats, filling several roles, and let’s face it; they haven’t got the time to dedicate to developing, implementing, and analyzing a successful strategy and plan.
+Most executives I meet are challenged with multiple priorities.
+They’re wearing lots of hats, filling several roles, and let’s face it; they haven’t got the time to dedicate to developing, implementing, and analyzing a successful marketing strategy and plan.